ontodev/robot/docs/filter.md

 4. The final step is to take each axiom of the specified types, and compare it to the target set.
 The `--signature` option works the same as `remove`, but `--trim` differs.
 When using `filter --trim true` (the default), if *all* objects for the axiom are in the target set then that axiom is copied to the new ontology.
 When using `filter --trim false`, if *any* object for the axiom are in the target set, then that axiom is copied.

-Consider and example with this small ontology:
+Consider an example with this small ontology:

 ```
 ax1: A subClassOf B